rileyjshaw/own-this-website/README.md

 Right now, node is listening on port `8000` and redis is on port `6379`.

 ### App
-*These instructions assume that you'll use gh-pages as a CDN, but really the `dist` folder can be served from anywhere!*
+*These instructions assume that you'll use gh-pages as a CDN, but the* `dist` *folder can be served from anywhere*

 Open `app/react/main.jsx` and change `107.170.85.185` to point to your own server.
 You can also change the port (you shouldn't need to).